Matthew Nimetz

 Matthew Nimetz (/ˈnɪmɪts/; born June 17, 1939) is an American diplomat and a former lawyer and retired managing director of a global private equity firm.
-He was the United Nations Special Representative for the naming dispute between Greece and the former Yugoslav Republic of Macedonia (now North Macedonia).
+He was the United Nations Special Representative for the naming dispute between Greece and the former Yugoslav Republic of Macedonia (now Republic of North Macedonia).
 He was also the Under Secretary of State for Security Assistance, Science, and Technology.

 Early life

 Matthew Nimetz was born on June 17, 1939, in Brooklyn, New York City, to a Jewish family.
 He is the son of Joseph and Elsie Nimetz and was educated in the Brooklyn public school system (Erasmus Hall High School, 1956) and at Williams College where he received a BA in 1960.
 He subsequently was a Rhodes Scholar and received a BA from Balliol College, Oxford, in 1962, which was upgraded to an MA in 1966.
 He received his LLB from Harvard Law School in 1965, where he was President of the Harvard Law Review.